markolofsen/django-cfg/examples/projects/django_admin/packages/UI_GUIDE.md

 ```

 ### DropdownMenu
-Dropdown menu for actions and options
+Dropdown menu for actions and options with Next.js router support

 ```tsx
 import {